Luk13Mad/count_constructs/README.md

 3. ``pip install .``
 4. ``count_constructs --help``

 This should display the help message.
+Tested with python 3.10.11 .